9 Best Renters Insurance Companies in New Jersey of 2026

 The more you have to lose, the more insurance you need.

-Many consumers, however, want to save money on their premiums, but this can backfire when there’s an event that’s not covered, leaving the consumers underinsured.
+Many consumers want to save money on their premiums, but this can backfire when an event is not covered, leaving the consumers underinsured.

-To determine how much renters coverage to buy, make a note of all your properties, list them on a spreadsheet or similar documentation, and include the cost for each item.
+To determine how much renters coverage to buy, note all your properties, list them on a spreadsheet or similar documentation, and include the cost for each item.

 Use a roundabout figure if you can’t remember how much you paid for an item or lost the receipt.

-Your inventory won’t be needed when you purchase insurance, but the documentation can cover you if you need to file a claim because then you will be able to prove the value of everything you own.
+Your inventory won’t be needed when you purchase insurance, but the documentation can cover you if you need to file a claim because then you can prove the value of everything you own.

 Keeping your documentation safe is easy.
 Email it to you as an attachment, or give a copy to a relative or friend.

-Be prepared, as discussed above, to pay for a supplemental policy or an add-on with higher coverage limits if you have expensive jewelry or artwork or other high-value items.
+As discussed above, be prepared to pay for a supplemental policy or an add-on with higher coverage limits if you have expensive jewelry artwork or other high-value items.

 In addition, you'll have to decide what type of property coverage to buy: an actual cash value policy or a replacement policy.